 The aloe should show signs of recovery over the following weeks.

-Once the aloe starts to show signs of recover resume watering again ensuring the you allow the soil to dry out between each bout of watering.
+Once the aloe starts to show signs of recovery resume watering again ensuring that you allow the soil to dry out between each bout of watering.

 Aloe vera with severe root rot…